 - fresh cilantro

 - pico de gallo (combine tomatoes, cilantro, and red onion–best if made the day before)

 - freshly squeezed lime juice

-You can easily omit the meat entirely if you are vegetarian.
+You can easily omit the meat entirely if you are a vegetarian.
 Add the taco seasoning to your veggies and rice instead of the meat.
 Or use whatever leftover meat you have in your fridge.

 - ground beef